-The team’s research themes are at the interface between soft matter, fluid dynamics and nanosciences.
-It combines experiments, theory and numerical modelling to explore transport mechanisms at the interfaces, from macroscopic to molecular scales.
-Her recent activities focus in particular on Nanofluidics i.e. the nano-fluidic transport in nanopores, nanotubes, 2D materials, and aim to highlight the sometimes exotic properties of transport at these ultimate scales.
-She also explores mechanical properties at nanoscale using atomic force microscopes specifically developed in the laboratory.
-The unexpected phenomena that emerge at these scales make it possible to explore new avenues in the fields of energy and desalination.
-A start-up company, Sweetch Energy, has emerged from the team’s work in these subjects.
+The team’s research themes lie at the interface between soft matter, fluid dynamics and nanoscience.
+It combines experiments, theory and numerical modeling to explore transport mechanisms at interfaces, from the macroscopic to the molecular scale.
+Her recent activities focus in particular on nanofluidics, i.e. nanofluidic transport in nanopores, nanotubes and 2D materials, and aim to highlight the sometimes exotic properties of transport at these ultimate scales.
+It also explores mechanical properties at the nanoscale, using atomic force microscopes specifically developed in the laboratory.
+The unexpected phenomena that emerge at these scales open up new avenues in the fields of energy and desalination.
+A start-up, Sweetch Energy, has emerged from the team’s work on these subjects.

-Lately the team has predicted a new quantum contribution to the solid-liquid friction force, that results from the coupling of water charge fluctuations to the electronic excitations within the solid.
-Eventually this new theory has rationalized the experimental observation of radius-dependent water slippage in carbon nanotube.
-More importantly this unravels a paradigm change for nanoscale hydrodynamics that the team is now exploring within an european projet “ERC Synergy n-aqua” shared with
+Recently, the team predicted a new quantum contribution to the solid-liquid friction force, which results from the coupling of water charge fluctuations with electronic excitations inside the solid.
+This new theory has rationalized the experimental observation of radius-dependent water sliding in carbon nanotubes.
+More importantly, it reveals a paradigm shift for nanoscale hydrodynamics that the team is currently exploring as part of a European “ERC synergy n-aqua” project with teams from Mainz and Cambridge.

 News